ronakkaoshik42/Generative_fashion/README.md

 T-Shirts | 902 | Shirt | 621
 Ethnic Mix | 1649 | Ethnic Mix | 1706
 Total | 6459 | Total | 5845

+The textual description of each of the images can be found in the images.csv file.

+## Scraping

+A selenium based script was used to scroll through multiple e-commerce websites and capture the images as well as the textual description.
+The file 'scrape.py' was used for the same.